Biden's Keystone XL pipeline order costs hundreds more oil worker jobs

 BIDEN CLIMATE ACTIONS TO JOLT ELECTRICITY PRICES

+"President Biden’s big-government mandates are already eliminating Alabama jobs and hampering our economy, and the Berg Pipeline is the latest example of this," said a spokesperson for Republican Rep. Jerry Carl, who represents Alabama's 1st congressional district where Berg Pipe's facilities are located.

-Alabama Gov. Kay Ivey "respectfully urges the White House to reconsider" its course of action, a spokesperson told FOX Business.
+Republican Alabama Gov. Kay Ivey "respectfully urges the White House to reconsider" its course of action, a spokesperson told FOX Business.

 The Keystone XL pipeline, which was greenlighted by former President Donald Trump in March 2019, seeks to move up to 830,000 barrels of crude oil per day from Alberta, Canada, to Steele City, Nebraska.